sourcegraph/about/handbook/company/remote/teammate-recommended_productivity_hacks.md

 - **[Connect your Google calendar](https://slack.com/app-pages/google-calendar)** to get reminders and show when you're in a meeting.
 - **[Connect Zoom](https://sourcegraph.slack.com/apps/A5GE9BMQC-zoom)** so you can type `/zoom` and quickly start zoom calls.
 - **[Connect Clockwise](https://www.getclockwise.com/)** if you use it to schedule meetings; use the GCal integration to send you reminders and the Clockwise integration to handle detailed Slack status updates.
+- **[Connect Google Drive](https://sourcegraph.slack.com/services/B0250C3EWQ5)** to get notifications on comments and shares on Google Drive files.
+Note: after you add this Slack integration, you have to go to the Google drive app in the "Apps" section of Slack and message it `on` ([full docs on managing notifications](https://slack.com/help/articles/205875058-Google-Drive-for-Slack#manage-notifications)).

 ## Web Browsers